 In 2001, Geoffrey appeared in The Tailor of Panama and Lantana.
 He appeared in 2002’s The Banger Sisters and Frida, while the 2003 saw him working on two of that season’s biggest films, Pirates of the Caribbean: The Curse of the Black Pearl and Finding Nemo.

 As time progresses, we'll have more info about Geoffrey Rush here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.